+For those looking for a more secure option, researching top rated Gold IRA companies can be a great way to invest in gold.
 The metals would be in the hands of an external depositary, not Morgan Stanley, although investors can accept physical delivery if they want to store them themselves.
 Due to the high price of gold bars, it is especially important to go to an accredited dealer and pay for the delivery with insurance or to fork out for storage in a large vault or safe.
 Throughout history, few investments have matched the popularity of gold as a hedge against almost any type of problem, from inflation to economic turmoil or exchange rate fluctuations and war.
 The most common gold coins weigh one or two ounces, although half-ounce and quarter-ounce coins are also available.

 The VanEck Vectors Gold Miners (GDX) ETF, on the other hand, is a passively managed fund that tracks an underlying basket of stocks of gold mining and refining companies.
 You can also access the gold and silver price chart through UOB Personal Internet Banking or UOB Mighty anytime, anywhere.
 You can buy these gold items at the main branch of the UOB from 9.30 a.m. to 4.30 p.m., Monday to Friday, except holidays.